 What time are services on Sunday morning?

-8:00 a.m. – A quiet, contemplative service with prayers, bible readings and a sermon without music.
-A Rite I Holy Communion service conducted in traditional language, it lasts about an hour.
+8:00 a.m. – A quiet, contemplative service with prayers, bible readings and a sermon without music held in the Chapel.
+A Rite I Holy Communion service conducted in traditional language, it lasts about 45 minutes.

 10:30 a.m. – This family-friendly gathering brings us fine music, a taste of pageantry and challenging preaching.
 This is a Rite II Holy Communion service, where the language is more contemporary than Rite I. It lasts about an hour and fifteen minutes.

 9:15 a.m. – Faith Forum learning classes for teenagers and adults held in Metcalf Hall.
 Children attend Godly Play Sunday School in the upstairs classrooms at the same time.

 Is there a Sunday morning program for children?

 We have Children’s Sunday School, which is called Godly Play, beginning at 9:15 a.m. in the upstairs classrooms.
 During this time, parents may join in the Faith Forum discussion in Metcalf Hall, which wraps up at 10:15 a.m.

 Parking is available in the church lot north of the building.
 Many parishioners also park along Ninth St., which is convenient to the church’s south entry doors.